ourfuturehealth/design-system-toolkit/docs/installation/installing-compiled.md

 # Installing using compiled files

-When installing OFH design system toolkit using compiled files, you are using compiled and minified versions of the stylesheet and JavaScript.
+When installing Our Future Health design system toolkit using compiled files, you are using compiled and minified versions of the stylesheet and JavaScript.

 This means that you will not be able to: